On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

-which is larger by more than 3 orders of magnitude than the estimation using the Dence et al. (1977) equation which we quoted above.
-However, we need to keep in mind that the excavation of the Colorado Plateau is not the only usage of the impactor's available kinetic energy.
+However, we need to keep in mind that the excavation of the Colorado Plateau is not the only usage of the impactor's available kinetic energy, since the case of a giant impact has many features different from the past-studied small to medium-sized cratering events.
 From the global-presence of the Great Unconformity of the late Precambrian period, which we had briefly commented before, it is likely that the entire Earth had lost a significant portion of the late-Precambrian sediments through strain-energy-release induced evaporation (i.e., the Earth will be ringing like a gong after the impact, just like the case of seismic waves after an earthquake.
 See Stein and Wysession 2003.
 Note that the initial strain waves are likely to be shock waves, rather than elastic waves.
 See Melosh 1996, p.
-29ff).
-Furthermore, the impactor itself likely had suffered crustal vaporization as well during to the same impact event, which will also absorb part of the energy budget.
-Some of the strain energy release will also be dissipated as heat, both along the Plateau's boundaries, as well as in its bottom interface with the Asthenosphere.
+29ff.
+These shock waves are responsible not only for transmitting the part of the impact energy that will eventually be dissipated within the impactor and the Earth, but also for accelerating the Earth and decelerating the impactor, so that they achieve the momentum balance condition which we will calculate in the following subsections).
+Furthermore, the impactor itself likely had suffered crustal vaporization and other structural damages as well during to the same impact event, which will also absorb part of the impact energy.
+Some of the strain energy release would also be dissipated as heat, and in the case of the Earth this will be along the Plateau's boundaries, in its main body (responsible for the partial melting and shock metamorphism of the material), as well as in its bottom interface with the Asthenosphere.
 Still further deposited energy on Earth will be used to accelerate the broken pieces of the Rodinia supercontinent, though there is evidence that there might be a time delay between the time of the impact and the time of the actual rifting of Rodinia.